bruno-oliveira/smol-data-explorer/README.md

 ## So, what is it?

 In a nutshell, imagine giving an LLM workflow the seamless ability to interact with your data "hands-on": you specify a DB schema, and, if there is a DB in your agent's running environment that knows and uses that schema, your agent can translate plain English questions into executable queries that unlock more insights on your data!

+## How does it work?

+This first version is very simple: